-- Our business partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires, due diligence checks, site visits and audits; - Before commencing relationships with our business partners, they are required to complete a pre-qualification questionnaire and to sign our Suntory Group Supplier Guidelines confirming that they agree to be bound by them; - We have appropriate and non-negotiable Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set; - We have a number of relevant policies for both our suppliers and our employees, more detail of which is set out below; - The identity and eligibility to work of all our new employees is checked; - We ensure that all our employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
+- Our business partners are vetted for their commitment to the prevention, detection and combatting of modern slavery through questionnaires, due diligence checks, site visits and audits; - Before commencing relationships with our business partners, they are required to complete a pre-qualification questionnaire and to sign our Suntory Group Supplier Guidelines confirming that they agree to be bound by them (or commit to the equivalent through their own code of conduct).
+More detail on this is included in the Policies and how we do business section below); - We have appropriate and non-negotiable Modern Slavery Act contractual terms and conditions to ensure that our suppliers commit to meeting the standards that we set; - We have a number of relevant policies for both our suppliers and our employees, more detail of which is set out below; - The identity and eligibility to work of all our new employees is checked; - We ensure that all our employees have freely chosen their employment: there is no child, forced, bonded or involuntary labour, and workers are not required to lodge their identity papers or deposits.
 They are able to leave their employment after reasonable notice; and - Wages and benefits paid to our employees for a standard working week are never less than the applicable national legal standards.